h-wasi/h-wasi/README.md

 ## 🚀 Expertise

-My strength lies in crafting compelling user interfaces, guaranteeing a superior user experience from single-page applications to intricate web solutions.
-With expertise in Dockerizing and deploying to Kubernetes, I optimize performance and ensure cross-browser compatibility.
-Specializing in deploying Next.js with Vercel, my tech versatility extends to Docker for hosting, Kubernetes for orchestration, and AWS for cloud solutions.
+I'm a passionate web developer who designs and implements user-friendly UIs for web solutions, from simple to complex.
+I have expertise in deploying **Next.js** apps with **Vercel**, a platform that boosts performance and compatibility.
+I also use **Docker**, **Kubernetes**, and **AWS** for hosting, orchestration, and cloud solutions.
+I'm a versatile and tech-savvy developer who can handle different challenges and technologies.

 ## 💡 Problem-Solving Proficiency